 Take a look at the plan for my SSD layout.
 The only lane changer without proper straight track before it is the one on the far left.
 It's only there because I wanted to use that piece in my layout because I had it, and nowhere else to put it.
 Every other track has plenty of run up space before it.
 The powerbase sensor track is at the end of the main front starting straight and is where most cars will need to hit their brakes.
 There is one straight lane changer in the front straight, but this is where it is so that a car can change to the outside lane to avoid a potential collision with someone about to exit the pit lane.
 Is my layout perfect?
 Not by any means.
 It is a lot of fun, though, and overall very reliable and makes for a lot of great multi-car racing.

 In the end, it's up to you.
 I highly recommend using a track planning application for your computer, such as TrackPower or UltimateRacer3 on Windows, or RailModeller for Mac.
 These programs let you experiment with track virtually, making it much easier to see what you can fit in a given space with the track pieces at your disposal.
-It also saves wear and tear on the track connectors, which the next tip addresses.
+It also saves wear and tear on the track connectors.
 Note that while this tip applies to all Scalextric Digital slot cars, it's especially important for non-magnet car racing, where the cars are especially tail-happy, and rely on gravity alone to keep them on the track.

 What?
 Yes, magnetize the lane change flippers.
 Simply put, by gluing a very small magnet into the cavity on the underside of a lane change flipper, we are enhancing the design that energizes the flipper (so that a car does not stop dead on it) when it touches the rail.
 Without a magnet, the flipper can bounce a little off the rail, or just not remain in contact with it.
 When a car passes over a dead flipper, it loses power.
 At cruising speed, this isn't a problem, but if someone slows down too much or stops on a flipper that has no power, the car will not be able to drive away.